PradeepJaat29/PradeepJaat29/README.md

-Hi there 👋
-I’m **Pradeep Chaudhary**, a final year B.Tech student who codes with passion, lifts with purpose, and hacks with curiosity.
+A final year B.Tech student who codes with passion, lifts with purpose, and hacks with curiosity.
 Currently focused on **DSA**, **Java Development**, and **Cybersecurity**, I’m on a mission to become placement-ready and contribute to open-source.

 ---